ZeyaTsu/k-on-quotes/README.md

 You can ask to add quotes in the file by opening either an issue or a pull request

 # Usage
-As you can see, this is a .txt file and not a .json file.
-Here's how to get a random quote from it. <br/>
+## 1 - With .txt file (online)
+Example to print a random quote from the online file
 ```py
 import requests, random